High-dimensional Change-point Detection Using Generalized Homogeneity Metrics: Technical Appendix

 To argue B1, note that $[0,1]^2 \subseteq {\bb R}^2$ is compact (closed and bounded) with respect to the $l_2$ distance.
 It is easy to check that $[0,1]^2$ is compact (and therefore totally bounded) with respect to the metric $\widetilde{\kappa}$ as well.
-B2 is equivalent to showing \,$\frac{1}{\omega(n\,;\,a,r)}\, \frac{C_n(a,r)}{V_0} \overset{P}{\rightarrow} 1$ as $n,p \to \infty$.
-The proof of B2 will follow similar lines of\, Lemma D.4\, in the supplementary materials of Chakraborty and Zhang\,(2019), which essentially proves the pointwise convergence result under Assumptions \ref{ass1} and \ref{ass2}.
-Finally to prove B3, again by Theorem A.8 in Li and Racine\,(2007) it will suffice to show that $\forall \,u,u' \in [0,1]^2$ Similar to the proof of T2 earlier in the proof of Theorem \ref{sup_theorem1}, we will show that (\ref{eq_sup_50}) holds in the case $a<a'<r'<r$.
-Similar arguments can prove (\ref{eq_sup_50}) for other cases.
-Note that using triangle inequality and power mean inequality, we can write For $a_i, b_i \in {\bb R}$ with $\vert a_i \vert, \vert b_i \vert \leq 1$ for $1\leq i \leq n$, the product comparison lemma (Lemma 9.7.1 in Resnick, 1999) yields
+B2 is equivalent to showing \,$\frac{1}{\omega(n\,;\,a,r)}\, \frac{C_n(a,r)}{V_0} \overset{P}{\rightarrow} 1$ as $n,p \to \infty$ for fixed $a, r \in [0,1]$.
+The proof of B2 will follow similar lines of\, Lemma D.4\, in the Supplementary Materials of Chakraborty and Zhang\,(2021), which essentially proves the pointwise convergence result under Assumptions \ref{ass1_new} and \ref{ass2_new}.
+Finally, to prove B3, again by Theorem A.8 in Li and Racine\,(2007) (also see Theorem 3 of Wichura, 1969), it will suffice to show that $\forall \,u,u' \in [0,1]^2$

+Similar to the proof of T2 earlier in the proof of Theorem \ref{sup_theorem1}, we will show that (\ref{eq_sup_50}) holds in the case $a<a'<r'<r$.
+Similar arguments can prove (\ref{eq_sup_50}) for the other cases.